 -4 pins on nearly every hole

--No signature hole, every hole feels the same from the teepad.
+Cons: -No signature hole, every hole feels the same from the teepad.
 Short, straight and low.

 -The flow from hole to hole feels confused at times

--No marker as to which of the 4 pins your playing
+-Missing markers as to which of the 4 pins your playing

 -Other than tunnel shots, lack of trees.
 No manipulation of trees necessary.
-If you get a fair drive off the tee par on every hole is easily attainable
+If you get a fair drive off the tee, par on every hole is easily attainable

 6 of 14 people found this review helpful.